Abhayyyyh/Technestintern.ABHAY/README.md

-# Techne# ✅ Completed Internship Tasks - Technest Intern
+# Technestintern ✅ Completed Internship Tasks - Technest Intern

 This repository contains all the tasks successfully completed during my internship with **TechnestIntern**.
 Each file has been uploaded and organized for easy access and review.